decentraland/old-documentation/_posts/development-guide/2018-02-12-transform-component.md

 `position` is a _3D vector_, it sets the position of the entity's center on all three axes, stored as a `Vector3` object.

-- By default, coordinates are measured in _meters_.
-  > Note: If you're positioning a child of a parent entity that has a scale that's different from 1, the position vector is scaled accordingly.
-- `x:0, y:0, z:0` refers is the middle of the scene's base parcel, at ground level.
-The position of a child entity is relative to the center position of its parent entity, so `x:0, y:0, z:0` always refers to the center of the parent, wherever it is in the scene.
-  > Note: You can change the base parcel of a scene by editing the `base` attribute of _scene.json_.

-You set the position in the following ways:

 ```ts
 // Create transform
 let myTransform = new Transform()